Nada Bakos: Post-CIA career

-Post-CIA career

 After 10 years at the agency, Bakos made the decision to leave.
 Since then, Bakos has worked with Starbucks and for a number of other organizations in a consultant role.
 She assists executives and government officials in understanding the global context surrounding new technologies.
 Many of her consultant roles have involved national security issues and regional stability.
 In addition, she has been a commentator and resource for CNN, ABC, FOX, MSNBC, BBC, CBC, the New York Times, Wall Street Journal, Washington Post, and a number of other international and national media organizations.
 She is also a senior fellow in the Program on National Security at the Foreign Policy Research Institute.

 In April 2018, Bakos filed a lawsuit against the CIA as they were delaying the release of her book, The Targeter, for two years.
 In the lawsuit, she argues that the CIA is infringing on her First Amendment right to publish unclassified information.
 CIA employees are required to submit their work for approval by the agency for the rest of their lives, however, by law, there is supposed to be a response provided within 30 days of submission.

 In October 2020, Bakos signed a letter stating the Biden laptop story “has the classic earmarks of a Russian information operation It was in fact revealed the laptop contained no evidence of Russian disinformation, and portions of its contents have been verified as authentic.
-On January 20th, 2025, Nada lost all of her federal security clearances through an executive action issued by President Trump.
+On January 20, 2025, Nada lost all of her federal security clearances through an executive action issued by President Donald Trump.